Know the steps to take if and when your identity, account, device or information is compromised.

 - Make sure to update any automatic payments connected with your old credit card.

-- Consider receiving security alerts that warn you when logins from unrecognized devices to your accounts occur, or if your password changes.
+- Consider receiving security credit fraud alerts that warn you when logins from unrecognized devices to your accounts occur, or if your password changes.

 - Help protect yourself from future attacks by requesting your carrier add additional security measures whenever a porting change has been requested.
 Many carriers will let you set a passcode for your account so that anyone who calls to make changes will have to provide the passcode.

 It’s easy to feel overwhelmed, helpless or even violated after you’ve been hacked.
-But, taking immediate corrective measures can alleviate the damage and allow you to feel back in control.
+But, taking immediate corrective measures can alleviate the damage following a breach, and allow you to feel back in control.

 Also, your Morgan Stanley Financial Advisor is prepared to assist you with securing your financial accounts and can direct you to other resources for additional help.